imanghafoori1/laravel-smart-facades/README.md

 ### ⚡️ Choosing the driver, based on parameters value:

-For example, lets say you want your facade to use an SMS based driver by default, but if the text is very long (more than 200 chars) it  should use an email driver.
+For example, let's say you want your facade to use an SMS-based driver by default, but if the text is very long (more than 200 chars) it  should use an email driver.

 You can do it like this: